angelajben/Long_covid_burden/README.md

 This project aims to develop a modelling approach to estimate QALY losses, DALYs, and productivity losses associated with long COVID in the Kenya population.

-Follow the steps below to run a prototype of the model:
+Follow the steps below to run the model prototype:

 1. Download the R project by clicking on Code on the top right -> Download ZIP
 2. Unzip the file and save it on your computer.